Students working in classroom

 Upcoming Virtual Information Sessions for School Psychology

 Are you interested in working in a psychology field with children, adolescents, and their families and/or teachers?
-Are you passionate about helping and advocating for kids?
-You might be interested in becoming a licensed psychologist with training in School Psychology!
+Are you passionate about helping kids, advocating for inclusivity and nondiscrimination, and learning to provide comprehensive psychological services?
+You might be interested in becoming a School Psychologist at the specialist (EdS) or doctoral (PhD) level!
 Come learn more about this exciting, in-demand field.
+Specialists in school psychology work in school settings (preK-12), and doctoral level school psychologists are eligible to seek licensure as health service providers and work in schools, hospitals, or other clinical practice settings.
+Come learn about the differences and exciting career opportunities in this profession!

 Information sessions are virtual, but the School Psychology Programs are on-campus.
 This is not a distance education program.

-Important Note: The priority review deadline for fall 2026 applications is November 1, 2025, for international applicants and December 1, 2025, for all other applicants.
+Important Note: The priority review deadline for fall 2027 admissions is November 1, 2026, for international applicants and December 1, 2026, for all other applicants.
 The program admits students only once per year to start in the fall as a cohort.

 All sessions are at 10:00 am – 11:00 am Eastern Time

-Thursday, September 11, 2025 (This session will highlight information for international applicants) Registration: Register Here
+Wednesday, September 23, 2026 (This session will highlight information for international applicants) Register here

 Overview